jevin98/css-diff-devtools/README.md

 ## Specific operations

-Select two elements in the Elements tab of the DevTools panel.
+- Select two elements in the Elements tab of the DevTools panel.
+- Click on different styles to automatically copy

 # Inspiration